 I wouldn’t take this stove on a wild camping trip, where we had to walk for any distance.
 But it was light enough to carry from the car to a campsite.
 It’s a nice-looking piece of kit that will make cooking for the family easy when we next go away under canvas.
 The Xcelerate burner technology was a real bonus.
 Nobody wants to wait hours for their cup of tea!
 At between £120 and £160, it’s a camping investment piece, which would be handy for summer barbeques at home as well as camping trips.

-Campingaz sent us the 600 SG to est out in this review.
+Campingaz sent us the 600 SG to test out in this review.
 All views are my own.
-For more information see the Campingaz website.
+You can buy the Campingaz 600 SG Xcelerate here.

 If you want to read about more camping gadgets and accessories that we like, check out this post.